What to do if you’re targeted by a social engineering scam

 - Let your contacts know you’ve been the victim of a scam and not to interact with any links that might have come from “you.”

 At Truist, protecting your information and identity is our priority.
-We will never send unsolicited emails, texts, or DMs, or call you unexpectedly asking you to provide, update, or verify your personal or account information, such as passwords, Social Security numbers, personal identification numbers (PINs), credit or debit card numbers, or other confidential information.
+We will never send unsolicited emails, texts, or DMs, or call you unexpectedly asking you to provide, update, or verify your personal or acount information, such as passwords, Social Security numbers, personal identification numbers (PINs), credit or debit card numbers, or other confidential information.

 If you believe your account security has been compromised or have any concerns, call us immediately at 844-4TRUIST (844-487-8478).